 - 27.6.
-The RRS may be published by the Commission on its official website, except for: - (a) a description of the underlying calculations and assumptions used to prepare the RRS; and - (b) any other material identified as being confidential by the Regasification Licensee and accepted as such by the Commission. - 27.7.
-The Regasification Licensee will employ best endeavours to draw the attention of User to the availability of the published RRS in a manner appropriate to ensure awareness.
+The RRS may be published by the Commission on its official website, except for: - (a) a description of the underlying calculations and assumptions used to prepare the RRS; and - (b) any other material identified as being confidential by the Transportation Licensee and accepted as such by the Commission. - 27.7.
+The Transportation Licensee will employ best endeavours to draw the attention of User to the availability of the published RRS in a manner appropriate to ensure awareness as deemed necessary.